-Now that everyone has been gifted their rice bag for Christmas, I can share three more.
+Now that everyone has been gifted their rice bag for Christmas, I can share a quick how to so you can make some for your own warmth!
+They provide a steady source of heat for pain relief, for warming up in cold weather, or preventing cold!
 A pair of hearts and two others for pure coziness.
-Plus a quick how to so you can make as many as you want or need.
+(These rice bags can also be kept in a freezer and molded around the body for cold packs.)
 I used scraps leftover from other projects and making the two pictured above took less than two hours, including going through the fabric stash, cutting the right size pattern, and making everything.
 You can probably do it in less – depending on how often you get side tracked in the fabric stash.
 Or am I the only one?

 To make: Cut four hearts and stitch about one fourth inch from the edge around the heart, leaving a one inch opening (where the scissors are in the photo).
 Clip all threads and the curved edges as shown to reduce bulk.
 Turn so the seam is inside by pulling the fabric through the opening.
 Use a rounded blunt edge, like a table knife, to shape the heart from the inside, pushing all seams out.
 Press.

 To fill, make a funnel from a cone of paper and insert into opening.
 Carefully pour rice in until half full.
 The size heart I used took about between half and three quarter cup of uncooked white rice – the cheapest on the store shelf.
-You want something that will fit around the contours of your pocket and hand so the rice needs “room to move”.
+The rice needs “room to move” so it can mold around a hand so be careful not overfill.
 Slip stitch the opening closed by hand for a finished gift look.

 Big wrap around is designed to fasten on an arm or a leg – or to make a muff to warm cold hands!
 When open flat, it’s heavy enough to stay in place and warm if laid across the lap under a blanket or coat — say for football game or other chilly activity.